linhthai206/linhthai206.github.io/index.md

 ## About Me

 Hi!
-My name is Linh Thai, a senior at Lehigh University with double majors in Finance and Business Analytics.
+My name is Linh Thai, an MBA Candidate at Georgetown University with double majors in Finance and Business Analytics.
 I also have minors in Business Information Systems and Chinese.
 Following my graduation in May 2023, I'm excited to gain industry knowledge and explore a career integrating both technology/data analytics and finance.
 Check below for my prior internship experience and class projects, and feel free to send me a message if you have any inquiries!

 ---